Table of contents

 A prudent recovery and exit plan would clearly set out accountabilities for activating the plan and, where appropriate, the implementation of specific recovery and exit actions within it.
 Successful execution of recovery and exit actions would require strong coordination from a range of stakeholders including, for example, communications, finance and risk teams.

-credible exit actions that could be taken to effect an orderly and solvent exit from regulated activity; and
+credible recovery actions that could be taken to stabilise and restore financial resilience; credible exit actions that could be taken to effect an orderly and solvent exit from regulated activity; and |

 A prudent recovery and exit plan would identify a menu of credible actions to provide flexibility in responding to stress.
 Outlining the actions that were considered, but not included in the recovery and exit plan, can also be important in demonstrating why they would not be credible options in stress.
 Table 1 below sets out examples of common recovery and exit actions that have been used domestically and internationally in responding to stress.